 Collinsville is a very small town located in the state of Mississippi.
 With a population of 1,984 people and just one neighborhood, Collinsville is the 122nd largest community in Mississippi.

-Unlike some towns, Collinsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Collinsville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Collinsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collinsville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Collinsville who work in teaching (20.84%), office and administrative support (14.06%), and business and financial occupations (11.59%).

 Collinsville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Collinsville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.